ThisGuy473/Class-Roster/README.md

 ## Installation

-Download all the repos and compile and then install.
+Download all the repos, compile, then run!